Skip to main content

 Disproportionate burden

-Images without text alternative fail WCAG 2.1 success criterion 1.1.1 (non-text content).
+Images without text alternatives fail WCAG 2.2 success criterion 1.1.1 (non-text content).

 Video

-Video from our site is hosted by YouTube which provides captions and other accessibility features.
+Video content hosted via YouTube includes captions and other accessibility features.

 What we’re doing to improve accessibility